-The word APOCALYPSE or ARMAGEDDON is one of several English translations of the Greek word apokalupsis (Strong's Concordance #G602).
+The word APOCALYPSE or ARMAGEDDON is derived from apokalupsis, Strong's Concordance #G602, a Greek word.
 In many Bible translations (such as the New King James Translation used for the above verse) this Greek word, which means "disclosure, appearing, manifestation, be revealed, etc." is translated as Revelation.
-It has historically, however, taken on the meaning of "the horrible events foretold to happen at the end of Man's rule on Earth" which are described in the book of Revelation.
-Thus, it is another term for the book of Revelation, as well as the series of events described therein.
+Down through history, however, the word's meaning has be altered to refer to the cataclismic events soon to come upon the earth before the return of Christ that are described in the book of Revelation.
+The words, therefore, are another way of referencing the prophetic last book of the Bible.

-Apocalypse is also a technical term for a certain type of Biblical prophecy.
-An apocalyptic passage in the Bible is viewed as a prophecy describing events that will surely come to pass, and thus cannot be affected by the choices made by men.
+The word Apocalypse can also be used technically to apply to a particular king of Biblical prophecy.
+Apocalyptic verses in God's word are viewed as foretelling events that MUST come to pass, and thus cannot be affected by the choices made by men.
 ARMAGEDDON, as opposed to its counterpart apocalypse, is frequently used as a term to label the entire time period starting from when the armies of the world begin to gather together (along with the beast and false prophet) to FIGHT Jesus to his actual return and victorious war over the forces of evil.
 It is after this victory that Christ sets up His Millennial Kingdom on the earth.
 The word armageddon, which means "mount of Megiddo," occurs only once in the Bible.
 Mount Megiddo itself is a small hill, located in the northern part of modern-day Israel, on which ancient forts were built that guarded the main highway, the Via Maris, that connected Ancient Egypt with Mesopotamia.

-In the sixteenth chapter of Revelation the word is used to designate the location of the final, climactic battle between good (Jesus) and evil (the Antichrist) which will occur when Jesus returns to earth (known as the Second Coming):
+In the sixteenth chapter of Revelation the word is used to designate the location of the final, climactic battle between good (Jesus) and evil (the Antichrist) which will occur when Jesus returns to earth (known as the Second Coming - Revelation 16:12-16.)

 The valley and town of Megiddo belonged to Manasseh, one of the twelve tribes of Israel.
 Megiddo had been originally one of the royal cities of the Canaanites: